Oregon Animal Health Foundation

 - Cosponsored the Pet Partners (formerly Delta Society’s) “People, Pet, Partnership” workshop, which certifies dogs as being qualified to visit nursing homes and retirement facilities, etc.

-- Sponsor of education sessions at the Oregon Veterinary Conference and other venues for veterinarians and staff on animal welfare and ethics issues, including the link between animal abuse and human violence, as well as recognizing and reporting animal abuse.
+- Sponsor of education sessions at the Oregon Veterinary Conference and other venues for veterinarians and staff on animal welfare and ethics issues, including the latest in spay/neuter research, the link between animal abuse and human violence, as well as recognizing and reporting animal abuse.

 - Sponsored publication of an educational booklet for OVMA member veterinarians on recognizing, documenting and reporting animal abuse.